gravitational/teleport/rfd/XXXX-securing-amis.md

 to maintain scripts to do that ourselves, so I have been focused on finding tools to do it for us.

-Somewhat unsurprisingly, nearly all of the automated hardening tools I have found are tied to the AWS EC2 Image Builder Tool.
+Somewhat unsurprisingly, nearly all of the automated AMI hardening tools I have found are tied to the AWS EC2 Image Builder Tool.
 Both standards are represented, but while the STIG-compliance components are free for use on any image, the CIS tooling has several drawbacks: